tinawenqiao/flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

                                                                    containing thousands of files.
 Caching the list of matching files can improve performance.
                                                                    The order in which files are consumed will also be cached.
-                                                                   Requires that the file system keeps track of modification times with at least a 1-second granularity.
+                                                                   Requires that the file system keeps track of modification times with at least a 1-second granularity. pathHeader                          false                          Whether to add file path to the header.
 =================================== ============================== ===================================================

 Example for agent named a1: